krry/atmanaut.me/content/posts/well-being-pendulum.md

 title_main: The Path of Acceptance of the Full Spectra

 ---
 Here in the Postmodern West mired in the totalitarian gridlock of coronavirus, we're experiencing a crashing tidal wave of techno-stress and agora-loneliness.
 We have built a flabbergasting array of tools to prevent and assuage suffering and to connect each of us to just about anyone else.
-And yet, by any account, we are no happier.
-[The Anxiety & Depression Association of America estimates](https://adaa.org/about-adaa/press-room/facts-statistics/ "ADAA Statistics") that 18.1% of adult Americans suffer from anxiety disorders, of which depression is one.
+And yet, by any account, we are no happier.<!--more--> [The Anxiety & Depression Association of America estimates](https://adaa.org/about-adaa/press-room/facts-statistics/ "ADAA Statistics") that 18.1% of adult Americans suffer from anxiety disorders, of which depression is one.
 No doubt these stats are outdated and vastly underestimate the current state of despair and mental illness.

 ## But aren't we happier now?